CRT-3005/CRT-3005/README.md

 # Hello, I'm Callum
 <a href="www.linkedin.com/in/callum-thorpe-63a502137"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a current IT Analyst and Cyber Security enthusiast (mixed with networking)
+I have a degree in Computer Networks and I currently work as an IT Analyst for Cytiva.

 ## Objective

-My journey in computer networking and as an IT Analyst has allowed me to explore more about cybersecurity which I am becoming obsessed with.
+My journey in Computer Networks and as an IT Analyst has allowed me to explore more about cybersecurity which I am becoming obsessed with.
 I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills